TheFunctionalGuy/comdirect-spending-calculator/README.md

 ### Statements

-The input statements need to be exported from a [comdirect](https://www.comdirect.de/) user account and converted to UTF-8 by running `just convert <exported_statement.json>`.
+The input statements need to be exported from a [comdirect](https://www.comdirect.de/) user account and converted to UTF-8 by running `just convert <exported_statement.csv>`.

 Information about `just` can be found in the [GitHub repo](https://github.com/casey/just).